Natural recipes to prevent summer ailments in horses

 Herbal medicine and the management of tendonitis in horses

-In the management of tendonitis, herbal supplements to promote healing can be added to the horse’s diet.
-For example,clay poultices are often used to aid healing.
-Nutritherapy Key nutrients such as vitamins and minerals are essential to support the healing process and maintain healthy connective tissue.
-Weight management is also important to avoid excessive weight … Read more
+In the management of tendonitis, it is crucial to support recovery with proper care and nutrition.
+Herbal supplements to promote healing can be added to the horse’s diet.
+For example, clay poultices are often used to aid healing and reduce inflammation caused by tendonitis.
+Nutritherapy Key nutrients such as vitamins and minerals are essential to … Read more

 How is tendonitis in sport horses treated?